 March 2020 would also see the Maker Foundation transfer the MKR token contract to community governance, marking the beginnings of the project’s journey to reinstating decentralizing governance — with Christensen characterizing the foundation as “completely pointless.”

-The protocol would also add support for Circle’s centralized stablecoin USDC that month, inflaming controversy regarding Maker’s support for centralized crypto assets as collateral for its purported decentralized stable token.
+The protocol would also add support for Circle’s centralized stablecoin, USD Coin (USDC), that month, inflaming controversy regarding Maker’s support for centralized crypto assets as collateral for its purported decentralized stable token.

 In March of this year, “Core Units” were established to coordinate management across the protocol’s various teams and activities.
 The foundation would also return development funds of 84,000 MKR to the Maker DAO in May, worth nearly $500 million at the time.